-Zero emissions transport Advocate to the Australian and NSW Gove emissions reduction (carbon emissions and improvement opportunities trans subm The City's Electrification of Transport Strategy includes various advocacy priorities including electrification of transport, vehicle fuel emissions standards, and prioritisation of electric busses in key routes.
+Zero emissions transport Advocate to the Australian and NSW Governments on key transport emissions reduction (carbon emissions and local air quality) improvement opportunities Continue to support more people walking, riding bicycles and catching zero emissions public transport The City's Electrification of Transport Strategy includes various advocacy priorities including electrification of transport, vehicle fuel emissions standards, and prioritisation of electric busses in key routes.
 The City contributed to a submission by the Council for Capital Cities Lord Mayors (CCCLM) to the Australian Government on Vehicle Fuel Emissions standards during the reporting period.
-On Track Continue to support more people walking, catching zero emissions public transport 2023 The a foot.
-Place The 0 and A Council approved exhibition of the City's Draft Access Strategy and Action Plan - Continuing the Vision at the June 2023 meeting.
+Council approved exhibition of the City's Draft Access Strategy and Action Plan - Continuing the Vision at the June 2023 meeting.
 The Action Plan comprises17 actions.
 The adoption of the draft City North Public Domain Plan outlines the City's current vision for more space for people on foot.
 The City is also engaged with Transport for NSW on transport planning in Pyrmont to support the Government's Place Strategy, and its emphasis on walking and public transport.
 The City's overall approach to reducing transport system emissions is the Electrification of City Transport - Strategy and Action Plan approved by Council in June 2023.
 As part of the Strategy, the City will continue to advocate for zero emission buses, with the highest priority being the electrification of the 304 bus route through Green Square.
-On Track Advocate to the NSW Government for zero emissions buses Advocacy for zero emissions buses is a key action in the City's adopted Electrification of Transport in the City Strategy and Action Plan.
-Council approved exhibition of the City's Draft Access Strategy and Action Plan - Continuing the Vision at the June 2023 meeting.
-Zero emissions buses are a key component of multiple actions, especially for connections to Green Square; Green Avenues such as Broadway; and for city centre amenity improvement.
-The new NSW Government is undertaking a review of the bus industry.
-City staff attended a stakeholder roundtable in June and made representations about the importance of accelerated transition to zero emissions buses.
-On Track Net zero emissions - City assets and op erations Key Performance Indicator Unit 2020/21 Result 2021/22 Result 2022/23 Target Q1 2022/2: Q2 3 Result Q3 Q4 YTD Comment Status Total greenhouse gas emissions for City of Sydney operations Tonnes CO2 12,667 12,144 - - - - - - Final data for the financial year 2022/23 is not available at the time of publication.
+Net zero emissions - City assets and op perations · Key Performance Indicator Unit 2020/21 Result 2021/22 Result 2022/23 Target Q1 2022/2: Q2 3 Result Q3 Q4 YTD Comment Status Total greenhouse gas emissions for City of Sydney operations Tonnes CO2 12,667 12,144 - - - - · - - Final data for the financial year 2022/23 is not available at the time of publication.
 This data will be available when the Green Report for 2022/23 is published.
 Indicator Only Reduction in total greenhouse gas emissions for City of Sydney operations from 2006 baseline of 52,972 tC02e.
 Target 80% reduction by 2025 % 76.09 77.08 - - - - - - Final data for the financial year 2022/23 is not available at the time of publication.
 This data will be available when the Green Report for 2022/23 is published.
 Indicator Only